TaurVil/VilgalysFogel_Amboseli_admixture/01_genotype-calling/README.md

 For each sample, sequentially run WGSproc steps 1-7 to trim, map, and call genotypes per individual.

-For any questions regarding this content, please contact Jacqueline Robinson (https://jarobinsonresearch.com).
+The resulting genotyping calls are available on Zenodo as XXX.

 Note that we performed joint genotyping with other samples that were subsequently removed before downstream analysis detailed in this directory.
 We don’t anticipate that the inclusion of other samples during the joint genotyping step affects our results given our subsequent filtering and processing before analysis.
+For any questions regarding this content, please contact Jacqueline Robinson (https://jarobinsonresearch.com).

 #### Part 2: Filter merged genotype calls to produce files of anubis and yellow baboon genotype calls, as well as a callset merged with the Amboseli data.